-- 1. The bachelor's degree programme has two examinations: the propaedeutic exam and the final exam. - 2.
+- 1. The bachelor's degree programme has two examinations: the propaedeutic exam and the final exam.
+An associate degree programme and a master's programme require a final exam. - 2.
 The propaedeutic exam is passed if the student has successfully taken all tests of the units of study that are part of the propaedeutic phase. - 3.
-The final exam is passed if the student has successfully taken all tests of the units of study of the main phase of the programme. - 4.
+The final exam is passed if the student has successfully taken all tests of the units of study associated with the associate degree programme, bachelor's programme or master's programme. - 4.
 The Exam Board determines the results of an exam. - 5.
 Contrary to paragraphs 2 and 3, before determining the results of an exam the Exam Board may itself undertake to assess the student's knowledge, understanding and skills if the results of the relevant tests give cause to do so.